Gagné’s Nine Events of Instruction

 An example of step 6 of Gagné's 9 Events of Instruction.

-Gagné urges instructors to have students put what they learned into practice.
-Instructors can provide students with exercises or scenarios that allow them to apply their newly gained knowledge.
-Using REACHUM breakout rooms, students may apply their newly gained knowledge in a group.
+Gagné urges instructors to encourage students to put what they learned into practice.
+Instructors can provide learners with classroom exercises or role play scenarios that allow them to apply their newly gained knowledge.

 7. Provide Feedback